-Macphie is the UK’s leading independent, added-value food ingredients manufacturer, and we have been producing premium quality food ingredients and solutions since 1928.
+Macphie is the UK’s leading independent, added-value food ingredients manufacturer, and we have been producing premium quality food ingredients and solutions for over 85 years.
 The Macphie product range is used by bakers, chefs and food manufacturers worldwide.

-We operate two factories in Scotland, employ around 300 people over three sites and deal with over 250 suppliers directly.
-Our annual turnover is £53.6million.
+We operate two factories in Scotland, employ around 300 people over the two sites and deal with over 200 suppliers directly.
+Our annual turnover is £47.6million.
 We are passionate about corporate social responsibility and sustainability, driving a number of initiatives to help the environment and local communities.

 Our high risk areas

-We use nearly 600 raw materials and acknowledge the inherent risks in sourcing these globally, for example sugar, cocoa and palm oil.
+We use over 300 raw materials and acknowledge the inherent risks in sourcing these globally, for example sugar, coffee and palm oil.
 We are a member of Sedex, the Supplier Ethical Data Exchange which is the world’s largest collaborative platform for sharing responsible sourcing data on supply chains, used by more than 40,000 members in over 150 countries, and we regularly check relationships through this platform.